 Essentially, audience profiling is crucial to the discovery process.
 By creating a socio-affinity “portrait” of your audiences you can begin to combine their socio-demographics behaviours, and gain insights from their interactions.
-While the science of segmenting an audience is never a perfect one – it can go a long way in expanding our understanding as marketers.
-In fact, 80% of marketing professionals have cited audience profiling as a challenge, indicating that understanding consumers can be a stumbling block.
+While the science of segmenting an audience is never a perfect one, it can go a long way in expanding our understanding as marketers.
+In fact, 80% of marketing professionals say that audience profiling is a challenge, which shows that understanding consumers can be a stumbling block.

 Profiling tools are crucial to the success of your campaigns

 A profiling tool can help give you insight into various audience segments.
-For example, we can look to Meltwater software to get an idea of how an audience is profiled.
+With the Meltwater software, you can get an idea of how an audience is profiled.

-Let’s say, we look at Spiderman fans worldwide as an example (see above).
-We can quickly establish where they are located, what languages they predominantly speak and what other interests, competencies and demographics they share, in a single view.
+From the example above, if we look at Spiderman fans worldwide, we can quickly establish where they are located, what languages they predominantly speak and what other interests, competencies and demographics they share, in a single view.
 There is also the opportunity to dive deeper into the data.

-If we look at a centralised dashboard, we can also see socio-graphic information, influencers and brands followed, interests, media preferences, content tracked and personality and behavioural traits.
+Looking at a more centralised dashboard, we can also see socio-graphic information, influencers and brands followed, interests, media preferences, content tracked and personality and behavioural traits.

-We are also privy to more intricate details, such as the type of device used, favourite social media platforms, publication preferences, days and hours of activity, types of content consumed, participation in events and more about the navigational behaviour of our audiences.
+We are also aware of more intricate details, like the type of device used, favourite social media platforms, publication preferences, days and hours of activity, types of content consumed, participation in events and more about the navigational behaviour of our audiences.

-This is a particularly useful approach to those of us who have the room to formulate experimental marketing strategies and execute on the data we collect.
+This is a particularly useful approach for those of us who have the room to create experimental marketing strategies and execute them on the data we collect.

-- Also, understand from a uniqueness standpoint (which are most unique to each segment).
+- Understand from a uniqueness standpoint (which are most unique to each segment).
 This can help you identify micro-influencers who might be more cost-effective but still powerful.